ayannasoleil/ayannasoleil/README.md

 - 👀 I’m interested in front-end, back-end development and QA engineer work.
 - 🌱 I’m currently learning HTML, CSS, JavaScript, SQL, Python and Ruby on Rails.
 Open to more!
 - 💞️ I’m looking to collaborate on any projects available as I'm ready to learn a variety of languages.
-- 📫 How to reach me ayanna.soleil92@gmail.com or IG @ayannasoleil
+- 📫 How to reach me ayanna.soleil92@gmail.com or Twitter @ayannasoleil.js

 <!---
 ayannasoleil/ayannasoleil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.